 1. Eat Well – Choose Organic Foods – Stay Hydrated

 Having a healthy balanced diet is first on our list and choose organic when possible.
 You and your baby need healthy whole foods, not sugar or processed foods.
-Eat plenty of colorful fruits and vegetables, whole grains, calcium-rich foods and protein and stay hydrated, aim for 8 or more cups a day.
+Eat plenty of colorful fruits and vegetables, whole grains, calcium-rich foods and protein and stay hydrated, its best if you can aim for 8 or more cups a day.
 There are certain foods that pregnant women should avoid eating when pregnant; raw or rare meats, liver, sushi, raw eggs, soft cheeses and unpasteurized milk.
 Some fish, even when cooked, can be high in mercury.
 Absolutely avoid smoking, vaping and drinking alcohol.
+We love telling you about 6 Easy Ways to Stay Healthy During Pregnancy, as every mom wants to have the healthiest baby possible.

 Here is a great resource for a healthy pregnancy diet:Pregnancy Power Foods